CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/scte-35_insertion.md

 ---

-SCTE-35 insertion is now properly configured in your output file..
+SCTE-35 insertion is now properly configured in your output file.

 ---